bioteam/protcast/README.md

 ProtCast is a research codebase for predicting Gene Ontology (GO) annotations (Molecular Function, Cellular Component, Biological Process) from protein sequences.
-The current focus is on **[ESM-C](https://www.evolutionaryscale.ai/blog/esm-cambrian) protein language model embeddings as the primary representation**, and on measuring whether augmenting those embeddings with classical sequence-derived **feature vectors** (AAC, CTriad, PseKRAAC, etc., from [protein-feature-vectors](https://github.com/bioteam/protein-feature-vectors) moves CAFA-standard Fmax / Smin metrics over an ESM-only baseline.
+The current focus is on **[ESM-C](https://www.evolutionaryscale.ai/blog/esm-cambrian) protein language model embeddings as the primary representation**, and on measuring whether augmenting those embeddings with classical sequence-derived **feature vectors** (AAC, CTriad, PseKRAAC, etc., from [protein-feature-vectors](https://github.com/bioteam/protein-feature-vectors) increases CAFA-standard Fmax / Smin metrics above an ESM-only baseline.

 Datasets are built from UniProt/Swiss-Prot, TrEMBL, GO, and UniProt-GOA inputs and packaged as a `ProtCastDataset`.
 Multi-label Keras/TensorFlow classifiers are trained per GO subgraph (by namespace and DAG level).

-The three scan workflows that drive the comparison live in `scripts/`:
+Example workflows in `scripts/`:

 - `scan_individual_features.py` — ESM-C **+** each individual feature vector
   vs. an ESM-only baseline.